-These are native to Australia and have stiff oily and smelly leaves.
-The good thing is that the spiders don’t like the smell of eucalyptus and planting it around the garden and house will keep the spiders away.
-Especially during fall migration when spiders look for a warm place.
+These are native to Australia and have stiff oily, and stinky leaves.
+The spiders don’t like the smell of eucalyptus.
+Planting it around the garden and house will keep spiders away during fall migration when they look for a warm place.

-You can also use eucalyptus essential oils which you can use in a diffuser inside the home.
-It fills the house with a pleasing aroma while keeping spiders away.
+You may also use eucalyptus essential oils with an ultrasonic diffuser in your room to provide a pleasing scent while keeping spiders away.

 Spiders don’t care about the lights, but they care about the food.
-The spider gets naturally attracted to places where it can find the abundant natural diet and the bright lights at night are one such place.
+The spider gets naturally attracted to places where it can find an abundant natural diet, and the bright lights at night are one such place.

 When not needed, turn off the outdoor light.
-This will not attract the insects and flies anymore and keep the spider away.
+This won’t attract the insects and flies anymore and keep the spider away.
 For indoor lights, use thick opaque shades and blinds.
-It will make the indoor light not to be quite visible from outside to insects.
+It will make the indoor light not to be visible from outside to insects.

-If you must use a light, then use a low power light or yellow sodium vapor light which is less attractive to insects and flies.
+If you must use a light, use a low power or yellow sodium vapor light, which is less attractive to insects and flies.

 8. Horse Chestnuts

-Horse chestnuts conkers contain a natural oil which spider don’t like.
+Horse chestnut conkers contain a natural oil that spiders don’t like.
 Place the chestnuts around the room or the areas where you have the spider problem.

-Placing chestnuts near the entry places of your house, such as near windowsills or doors, will repel the spiders to get inside the home.
+Placing chestnuts near the entry places of your house, such as near windowsills or doors, will repel the spiders from getting inside the home.

-Make sure you clean the home and remove any strong fragrance which may mask the chestnut odor first before placing it inside.
+Ensure you clean the home and remove any strong fragrance that may mask the chestnut odor first before placing it inside.

-This is good, as you can use cedar woods or chips which you can place in a bag or hang it around the closet.
-This will keep the spiders away from your clothes and closets.
+This is good, as you can use cedar wood or non-wooden chips, which will be placed in a bag or hung in the closet.
+This will keep the spiders away from your wardrobe and clothing.

-Cedar essential oil is a good alternative if using cedar mulch is not practical for you.
+Cedar essential oil (Amazon link) is a good alternative if using cedar mulch isn’t practical for you.

-Pets are fun to have around children and makes an excellent company.
-Pet, especially cat, roam around the house and goes through every nook and corner of the house.
+Pets are fun to have around children and make an excellent company.
+Pets, especially cats, roam around the house and go through every nook and corner of the house.
 These are very curious and chase away anything which moves.

-It may not be an efficient option if your home is infested with spiders.
-But pet will keep some of the spiders away.
+It may not be an efficient option if the home is infested with spiders.
+But pets will keep some spiders away.